-For more information about persistent IPs, see the Prerequisites and Guidelines section.
+For more information about persistent IPs, see the Prerequisites and guidelines for all enabled services section.

 - c) Click Next to proceed. - Step 18 In the Summary screen, review and verify the configuration information, click Save, and click Continue to confirm the correct deployment mode and proceed with building the cluster.